kabilankb/so101_bench_quickstart/README.md

 ## What the project set out to accomplish

-Vision-language-action (VLA) models have advanced quickly, but their real-world evaluation remains limited — especially for tasks that demand precise geometric reasoning and generalization to novel objects.
-SO-101 Bench is a small-hardware, high-diagnostic benchmark designed to probe exactly that frontier.
-It evaluates a fine-tuned **GR00T-N1.6-3B** policy on an SO-101 arm over four language-conditioned tasks and **56 household objects** split into seen / unseen-seen-class / unseen-unseen-class regimes.
+Vision-language-action (VLA) models have advanced quickly, but their evaluation remains limited — especially for tasks that demand precise geometric reasoning and generalization to novel objects.
+SO-101 Bench is a small-hardware, high-diagnostic benchmark designed to probe exactly that frontier, evaluating a fine-tuned **GR00T-N1.6-3B** policy over four language-conditioned tasks and **56 household objects** split into seen / unseen-seen-class / unseen-unseen-class regimes.

+The original study (in the paper) ran this on a physical SO-101 arm. **This repository is the Isaac Lab digital twin of that benchmark** — the same tasks, objects, and instructions, instantiated in simulation.
+The background below summarizes the benchmark design and the paper's real-world findings to motivate what the simulator reproduces.

 ### The four tasks